About

 Cilium is an open-source project bringing eBPF-based networking, observability, and security to cloud-native environments, in particular on Kubernetes clusters.
 It ensures connectivity between the different pod and containers, it provides additional services such as load-balancing or multi-cluster connectivity.
 Cilium also offers in-depth visibility about the network flows, implements advanced network policies, and comes with many other features—too many to list here!

 Isovalent builds its product on top of the project, and offers a hardened and supported distribution of Cilium with advanced observability and security workflows.
 The company maintains Cilium and co-maintains the eBPF subsystem in Linux.
-I work on Cilium’s eBPF-powered datapath, and on a few other components.
+I worked on Cilium’s eBPF-powered datapath, and on a few other components.

 Have a look at Isovalent’s website for more information.